Terryeteague/mysite-deployment-bundle/SECURITY.md

 - Self-XSS (requires the victim to run their own malicious code)
 - Clickjacking on pages with no sensitive actions
 - Theoretical vulnerabilities with no realistic exploit path
-- Issues in third-party services we don't control
+- Issues in third-party services we don't control (hosting providers, CDNs, etc.)

 ---

-## Our Security Commitments
+## 🔒 Our Security Commitments

 As maintainers, we commit to: